Part 1 Understanding Chords

 Figure 21

-5 Learn A major and minor chords.
-The A major chord is one of the simplest chords—you can play it using just your index finger, ring finger, and middle finger on the second fret of the second, third, and fourth strings.
-All strings except the low E string should be used.
+5. Learn A major and minor chords.
+The A major chord is one of the simplest chords - it can be played just by placing your index, ring and middle fingers on the second fret of the second, third and fourth strings.
+All strings are used except the low E string.

 • --0--